Check out the Gist

 //changing was refactored and additional fields were

-//added to it, we would have to change all
+//added to it, we would have to change all the "Old Way"

 //calls, however this call will still work fine.